 As part of the Centre's activities Franz has worked closely with various government departments (such as DFE, HMRC, HMT, BIS, MoD, ONS and ACAS) on a variety of policy evaluation projects in the last ten years.
 In addition to policy evaluation Franz supplies bespoke econometric advice and a range of Stata/Econometric courses to government practitioners.
 Some of his recent work includes work for the Ministry of Defence, HM Revenue and Customs, the Department for Business, Innovation and Skills and the Advisory, Conciliation and Arbitration Service.
 Currently Franz is working together with academics from the IFS, Cambridge, Lancaster, Bath and Durham to analyse Higher Education Longitudinal Outcomes (LEA) data to examine under- and post-graduate returns to higher education for the Department of Education.
-Policy reports are expected late 2017.

-Franz previously taught on the Quantitative Analysis for Decision Support and Research Methods modules which are part of the MBA programme.
+Franz previously taught on the Quantitative Analysis for Decision Support and Research Methods modules which were part of the MBA programme.
 Prior to this Franz spent three years teaching undergraduate micro- and macro-economics at Lancaster University.

 In addition to his internal teaching duties at the school Franz also regularly provides external statistical training aimed at PhD students, young career researchers and practitioners.
 Such short courses generally last 1 to 3 days and focus on applied data analysis or various micro-econometric topics.
-For example, Franz teaches "Panel Data Analysis" as part of the training programme of the ESRC National Centre for Research Methods and has previously taught "Introduction to Stata" for the National School of Government and "Introduction to Macro-Econometrics" at HM Treasury.
+For example, Franz taught "Panel Data Analysis" as part of the training programme of the ESRC National Centre for Research Methods and has previously taught "Introduction to Stata" for the National School of Government and "Introduction to Macro-Econometrics" at HM Treasury.

 Franz is an external examiner for the South West Doctoral Training Partnership since 2018.